Dear Dr. K,

 Because a healthy relationship adapts to different needs and desires.
 Different personalities.
 Different priorities.
 Different preferences.

-With regard to your partner‘s comment that you should somehow “sense“ when they are becoming upset and attempt to calm them, they actually have a point.
+About your partner‘s comment that you should somehow “sense“ when they are becoming upset and attempt to calm them, they have a point.

-It is useful for a couple to each notice when and how the other is beginning to get upset.
-When this happens, each should be equipped with the tools to calm the other one down.
+It is helpful for a couple to each notice when and how the other is beginning to get upset.
+Each should be equipped with the tools to calm the other down when this happens.
 We teach this in Intensive Couples Therapy weekends.
 Gottman calls this “repair attempts.”

-It’s a mutual goal to have a calm, sane and rational discussion about an issue that you disagree on.
+It’s a mutual goal to have a calm, sane, and rational discussion about an issue you disagree on.

 However, I would offer one caveat to this.
 There are no magic words that instantly calm a partner down.
-There is in fact, some collaboration between the two when a repair attempt is offered.
+In fact, there is some collaboration between the two when a repair attempt is offered.

-The person who is starting to get upset, must identify their partner’s efforts as a repair attempt.
-At the same time, their partner is wise to have in their pocket things that they can say that they know will be effective.
+The upset person must identify their partner’s efforts as a repair attempt.
+At the same time, their partner is wise to have things they can say in their pocket that they know will be effective.

-If any or all of these soundly, utterly ridiculous for you to say in disagreement with your spouse, you need to learn to fight.
+If any or all of these sound utterly ridiculous to say in disagreement with your spouse, you must learn to fight.

 Fighting is not a problem in marriage.
 Happy couples fight a lot.
 Other happy couples never fight.
 Many fight every once in a while.